 Another potential downside is that financial planning services are not included within your management fee.
 This is the case with about half of the Austin firms profiled, so it’s not unusual, but something to consider if you’re comparing prices and services.
 Once again, the firm doesn’t give hard numbers for fees, so if you’re interested in financial planning services, you may want to speak to several advisors before you commit to the firm.

 Per Stirling Advisors: What to Know

-More than 30 people work at Per Stirling and 28 employees serve as advisors.
-Not all of the advisors are certified financial planners (CFPs), but 10 out of 19 financial advisors have this additional certification at Per Stirling.
+More than 30 people work at Per Stirling and 28 employees serve in advisory roles.
+Not all of the advisors are certified financial planners (CFPs), but 12 of them have this additional certification at Per Stirling.

-The company has one of the largest staffs on our top 10 list, and serves nearly 900 clients.
+The company has one of the largest staffs in the area, and serves nearly 900 clients.
 Despite the large staff and high number of CFPs, only two advisors are certified public accountants (CPAs).

-John Per O’Sullivan and Robert Stirling Phipps III founded Per Stirling in 2009, and serve as the managing director and director of the company.
+John Per O’Sullivan and Robert Stirling Phipps III founded Per Stirling in 2009, and serve as the managing director and director of the company, respectively.

 Per Stirling Investment Philosophy

 Per Stirling’s independent contractor model translates to each advisor having his or her own investment philosophy.
 However, the firm still has an overarching mission.
 “Excess alpha” is what the firm calls it.
 It means the company tries to get high risk-adjusted returns, i.e. long-term returns that are higher than expected when considering the amount of risk in the portfolio.

 Another tenet of the firm is proactive adjustment of portfolio risk.
 Your advisor will consider the market environment future projection when while managing your portfolio.
 This means your allocations will change based on research and anticipation of change.

 Per Stirling uses fundamental, technical and statistical analysis as well as economic research to decide which securities to invest in.
 Most assets are invested in no-load mutual funds and exchange-traded funds.